 So as we've worked our way through the tables, I've been making them sets of Memory cards.

 It then seemed important to make something to keep these sets of game cards in.
 Something that they could easily find the set they're looking for and so play them by themselves whenever they want!

 Times Tables Pockets!

 I've also written an ebook on how to teach your kids their times tables in 5 minutes a day.
 The book includes templates to make all the times tables memory cards.

-Alternatively for just AU$1.99 you can purchase this tutorial and the E-book for teaching your kids their times tables in 5 minutes a day, including all the templates for printing the memory cards all packaged together.
-Simply click the 'add to cart' or 'buy now' button below this picture.
+For just AU$5.00 you can purchase this tutorial and the E-book for teaching your kids their times tables in 5 minutes a day, including all the templates for printing the memory cards all packaged together.
+Simply send me an email at email@example.com to arrange purchase.

 Now back to the Times Tables Hanging Pockets Tutorial!